 Who is Terry Modica?

-Terry Modica is co-founder and Executive Director of Good News Ministries, author, international speaker, retreat director, photographer, and faith formation teacher.
+Terry Modica is co-founder and Executive Director of Good News Ministries, author, international speaker, retreat director, photographer, podcast host, and faith formation teacher.

 Mrs. Modica joined the Roman Catholic Church in 1977, drawn in by the Eucharist.
 She has a Theology Degree and certifications in two Lay Pastoral Ministry institutes.
 Married to Ralph since 1975 and the mother of two, she has served the Church in a wide variety of parish and diocesan ministries.